The Dalmatian Coast

 Split is the second largest city in Croatia and spread out from the palace walls of the Roman Emperor Diocletian, which is today the main port of call on any visit to this lively coastal hub.
 A bustling market occupies much of the entrance beneath the city wall and today Split serves as a gateway for tourists accessing the coast to visit the islands.

-Tucan Travel operates 15 different group tour options that include the Dalmatian coast and visits the islands of Korcula and Hvar.
+Tucan Travel operates a number of different group tour options that include the Dalmatian coast and visits the island of Hvar.
 Tours can be part of a larger Eastern Europe or Balkan State adventure or a shorter tour just through Croatia.
 Group tours operate through the European spring and summer months with departures starting in Marcha and running through until the end of October.